In heat emergency, southern Europe scrambles for resources | Science-Environment

 - Greece

-A heat wave baking southeast Europe has fuelled deadly wildfires in Turkey and threatened the national power grid in Greece as governments scrambled Monday to secure the resources needed to cope with the emergency.
+A heat wave baking southeast Europe has fueled deadly wildfires in Turkey and threatened the national power grid in Greece as governments scrambled to secure the resources needed to cope with the emergency.

-Temperatures reached 45 C (113 F) in inland areas of Greece and nearby countries and are expected to remain high for most of the week.
+Temperatures reached 45 C (113 F) in inland areas of Greece and nearby countries on Monday and are expected to remain high for most of the week.

-Battling deadly wildfires along its coastline for a sixth day, Turkey broadened an appeal for international assistance and was promised water-dropping planes from the European Union.
+Battling deadly wildfires along its coastline for a sixth day, Turkey broadened an appeal for international assistance and was promised water-dropping planes from the European Union (EU).
 The fires have been blamed for the deaths of eight people in recent days.

+The help for residents in Turkey's fire-ravaged areas couldn't come soon enough.
+At the coastal village of Bozalan, resident Esra Sanli looked over at the blaze.

 Some 30 people were treated for light smoke inhalation in Italy's coastal city of Pescara after flames tore through a nearby pine forest.
 Beach-goers nearby had to be rescued by sea Sunday from that wildfire.